rowendaly/TicTacToe/README.md

-# PythonPortfolio
+# TicTacToe
-A digital folder containing some of my works in python from 2021-22
+A digital version of tic tac toe coded in python